top of page

 In addition to serving on the Jess Rousey Honoring Heroes Foundation Board, he serves on the Paulding Public Safety Board, and on the Advisory Committee for Chattahoochee Technical College Criminal Justice program.

-Sergeant Ashley Henson Director
+Sheriff Ashley Henson Director

 Our Advisory Board